syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Animations

-The predefined ialog can be animated during the open and close actions.
+The predefined dialog can be animated during the open and close actions.
 Also, users can customize animation’s [DialogAnimationSettings.Delay](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogAnimationSettings.html#Syncfusion_Blazor_Popups_DialogAnimationSettings_Delay), [DialogAnimationSettings.Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogAnimationSettings.html#Syncfusion_Blazor_Popups_DialogAnimationSettings_Duration) and [DialogAnimationSettings.Effect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogAnimationSettings.html#Syncfusion_Blazor_Popups_DialogAnimationSettings_Effect) by using the `DialogAnimationSettings` property.

 In the following sample, `Zoom` effect is enabled.
 So, The Dialog will open with `ZoomIn` and close with `ZoomOut` effects.